zepingyu0512/zepingyu0512.github.io/_pages/about.md

 **a) Interpretability, Debugging, and System-Level Tools**

-I develop interpretability methods, tools, and systems to diagnose, audit, and improve the behavior of LLMs and multimodal LLMs.

 1. VQALens (System Demo): An interpretability system for diagnosing errors, shortcuts, and hallucinations in VQA. [[demo]](https://arxiv.org/pdf/2411.10950)

 2. Neuron-Level Attribution (EMNLP 2024): Identifying important neurons for model diagnosis [[paper]](https://aclanthology.org/2024.emnlp-main.191.pdf)